hallpaz/3dsystems21/docs/assignment5.md

 **The goals of this practice are the following:**

 -   Use different PyTorch3D mesh loss functions
 -   Set up an optimization loop
+-   Evaluate optimization results
 -

 ## Instructions: